Rosemary Profile

 Vitamins

-Vitamin A – this vitamin is a great antioxidant and is will help provide baby with vision protection and healthy skin
+Vitamin A – this vitamin is a great antioxidant and will help provide baby with vision protection and healthy skin

 Vitamin C – a collagen synthesizer (for baby’s skin), this vitamin is required for optimal blood vessels, organs, skin and bones